Configure logging

 using Microsoft.Azure.Cosmos.Fluent;

-Now, you can create a new instance of the CosmosClientBuilder class passing in a connection string or endpoint+key pair as constructor parameters.
+While you can create a new instance of the CosmosClientBuilder class passing in a connection string or endpoint+key pair as constructor parameters, in a production environment, we recommend using managed identities.
+For this example, let's use a managed identity to authenticate with Azure Cosmos DB.

 At this point, you can add any fluent methods to configure the client.
-Once you are done with fluent methods, you can invoke the Build method to create an instance of type CosmosClient.
+Once you're done with fluent methods, you can invoke the Build method to create an instance of type CosmosClient.

 CosmosClient client = builder.Build();